-- Demonstrate a direct paternal or maternal lineage bearing the Taylor surname through genealogical or other means.
+- Demonstrate a direct paternal or maternal lineage bearing the Taylor surname through genealogical or other means; OR

 - Demonstrate a high-quality Y-DNA match with a person bearing the Taylor surname.
 The match shall be reviewed by administration as to project's match criteria.
 OR

 - Demonstrate, to the satisfaction of project administration, a sincere belief that a direct paternal or maternal ancestor bore or may have born the Taylor surname.

 If you have any questions contact one of the project administrators.

 The project website formerly at Freepages has been moved to www.TaylorFamilyGenes.info.